-Next week we’ll be holding three events for international Open Access Week: Designing Equitable Foundations for Open Knowledge.
-How to publish in open access venues with CRASE Tuesday, October 23 at 2:30pm Gleeson Library Electronic Classroom Room 139 This interactive workshop will address the fear and uncertainty around open access to demystify the new publishing … Continue reading Please join us for Open Access Week!
+Happy Open Access Week!
+The University of San Francisco will be holding three events for international Open Access Week: Designing Equitable Foundations for Open Knowledge.
+How to publish in open access venues with CRASE: Fear and Open Access in Demystifying the New Publishing Landscape Tuesday, October 23 at 2:30pm Gleeson Library Electronic Classroom Room 139 … Continue reading Happy Open Access Week!

 My name is Deepshika Verma and I am an International Studies major here at USF, with a minor in Health Sciences.
 I hope to go into the public health in the future as a result!
 I am super passionate about advocacy, an avid sports fan (Go Giants!), and also a student performer (been dancing my … Continue reading Student Post: #TEXTBOOKBROKE Student Survey for Open Education

 How much is your textbook?
 Is it too much?
 This year, Gleeson Library is working to address the cost of textbooks and its impact on student learning.
 We’re celebrating Open Education Week and making moves!
 We’ve hired an Open Education Student Assistant, Deepshika Verma, modeled on the SPARC Open Education Leadership Fellowship, to do research … Continue reading Open Education Week 2018: #textbookbroke #OEWeek

 When do you most frequently encounter copyright law?
 Is it when you click on a YouTube video and you find — uh oh — that it’s been taken down at the request of the owner?
 In fact, we use an important part of our copyright law every day when we engage in “criticism, comment, news … Continue reading Fan Fiction and Fair Use/Fair Dealing Week 2018